Reuniting with Strangers

 With Angelo Santos, Grace Sanchez MacCall, Maribeth Manalaysay Tabanera, Jose Romelo Lagman, Carolyn Fe, Patria Rivera, CE Gatchalian, Rachel Evangeline Chiong, and Isabel Palanca Aureus at A Different Booklist.

-Presenting with Lindsay Wong, Julia Lin, Keiko Honda, and Ujjal Dosanjh at the Chinatown Storytelling Centre
+Presenting with Lindsay Wong, Julia Lin, Keiko Honda, and Ujjal Dosanjh at the Chinatown Storytelling Centre for LiterASIAN.

 Reading alongside Joy Kogawa, Angie Wong, Keiko Honda, Ujjal Dosanjh, and Lindsay Wong at Dim Sum with Authors